Integer superharmonic matrices on the $F$-lattice: Base cases

 The first column denotes a word which selects a degenerate Farey quadruple and the parity of the reduced fraction displayed in the second column. \item $\hat{T}(n/d)$ is a $w_{h/v}$-pseudo-square which $\hat{o}_{n/d}$ respects

 In particular, the alternates coincide with the standards on one set of boundaries. \item Some later odometers contain exact translations of earlier odometers.
-To state this succinctly, write $w(p,q)$ for the even and odd reduced fraction in the child Farey pair of $\q_{(w)}$ and let $T(n/d)(v) = T(n/d) \cup (T(n/d) + v)$ for $v \in \Z[\I]$ and $n/d \in \{p,q\}$.
+To state this succinctly, write $w(p)$ and $w(q)$, respectively, for the odd and even reduced fraction in the child Farey pair of $\q_{(w)}$ and let $T(n/d)(v) = T(n/d) \cup (T(n/d) + v)$ for $v \in \Z[\I]$ and $n/d \in \{p,q\}$.
 The following holds for all $k \geq 1$:

 where $(p,q) = 3^{k-1}(p,q)$ and

 where $(p,q) = 2^{k-1}(p,q)$.
 The third column records $c(T_1) - c(T_2)$ where $T_1$ is the tile in the second column and $T_2$ is the tile in the first column.

 The tile odometers for $k \geq 1$ have an analogous decomposition with affine factors and translations dictated by \eqref{eq:3^k_decomp} and \eqref{eq:2^k_decomp}.
 For example, the restriction of $o_{3^{k}(p)}$ to $T(q, v_{q,1} + v_{p,1} + v_{p,2})$ is exactly equal to translated earlier tile odometers, $o_{q}^1 \cup o_{q}^2$ where $c(T(o_{q}^1)) - c(T_{o_{3^{k}(p)}}) = 0$, $T(o_{q}^1) \cup T(o_{q}^2) = T(q, v_{q,1} + v_{p,1} + v_{p,2})$, $s(o_{q}^1) - s(o_{q}^2) = a_{p,2}$, and $s(o_{q}^2) - s(o_{3^{k}(p)}) = 0$.